opsdroid/opsdroid/docs/matchers/rasanlu.md

 - heya
 ```

+> **Note** - Rasa NLU requires an intent to have at least three training examples in the list.
+There must also be a minimum of two intents in your file for Rasa to train.

 The above skill would be called on any intent which has a name of `'greetings'`.

 ## Example 2